Beads are the eye candy of jewelry. You may find yourself spending countless hours drooling over the endless selections.

 There is no way we could cover every single option available to you here and besides that will be half the fun...discovering what you like and what you want to work with.

-And I won't be telling you which to buy, which to use and what to stay clear of.
+And we won't be telling you which to buy, which to use and what to stay clear of.

-No, the purpose here is merely to introduce you to some basic information for you to be watching for as you either begin or continue shopping for this yummy eye candy called B-E-A-D-S.
+The purpose here is merely to introduce you to some basic information for you to be watching for as you either begin shopping for this yummy eye candy called B-E-A-D-S.

 As you become proficient in making jewelry you will be able to digest all the variety more easily.
 But for a beginner overwhelm is almost inevitable, unless...you focus on not trying to consume it all at once.